Department of Political Science

 2168 Derby Hall, 154 North Oval Mall

 What I Do

 I am a computational social scientist.
-In my case, that means that I use statistics, computational methods, and historical research to explore the causes and consequences of war, develop new social-science models, and understand international order.
+In my case, that means that I use statistics, theoretical modeling, and historical research to explore the causes and consequences of war, develop new social-science models, and understand international order.

 Is war going out of style?
 When do Great Powers compete for influence in the international system, and how does their competition produce war?